Powerlearnproject/se-day1-assignment-chikwendusylvester/README.md

 Waterfall is sequential and rigid, with distinct phases completed in order.
 Waterfall focuses on thorough planning and execution in predetermined stages.

+When Agile is ideal:

+    Ideal for dynamic environments or projects with evolving requirements.
+    Suitable for startups, innovative products, and continuous improvement initiatives.
+    Requires active stakeholder involvement and dedicated resources.

+When Waterfall is ideal:

+    Preferable for projects with well-defined requirements and strict budgets or deadlines.
+    Commonly used in government contracts, large-scale infrastructure projects, and industries with regulatory compliance needs.
+    Offers predictability in project timelines and budgets, but may struggle with accommodating changes late in the development cycle.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.